cvpaperchallenge/Ascender/README.md

 ## What is Ascender?

-Ascender (Accelerator of SCiENtific DEvelopment and Research) is a [Github repository template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) for research projects using Python as a developing language.
+Ascender (Accelerator of SCiENtific DEvelopment and Research) is a [GitHub repository template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) for research projects using Python as a developing language.
 The following features are pre-implemented to accelerate your development:

 - **Container**: Use of [Docker](https://www.docker.com/) reduces development environment dependencies and improves code portability.